Isometric and induced path partitions: a new upper bound and a characterization of some extremal graphs: Concluding remarks and open questions

 \section{Concluding remarks and open questions}

-We have introduced an upper bound on the isometric path partition number of a graph in terms of the matching number: any graph $G$ satisfies $\text{ipp}(G) \leq |V(G)|-\nu(G)$ (see Proposition~\ref{prop-upper-bound-trivial}).
-By Proposition~\ref{prop-components}, a graph is IPP-extremal if and only if all its components are IPP-extremal.
-Theorem~\ref{thm-main} provides a characterization of connected IPP-extremal graphs in terms of their blocks.
-Corollary~\ref{cor-main-odd} gives a complete characterization of all connected odd graphs that are IPP-extremal: a connected odd graph $G$ is IPP-extremal if and only if it is a block graph containing only odd blocks.
-On the other hand, by Corollary~\ref{cor-main-even} a connected even graph is IPP-extremal if and only if it contains exactly one block that is not a complete odd graph, and this one block is an even IPP-extremal graph.
-This reduces the problem of fully characterizing the IPP-extemal graphs to the even biconnected case.
-Thus, we propose the following question.
+We have introduced an upper bound on the isometric path partition number and induced path partition number of a graph in terms of the matching number: any graph $G$ satisfies $\text{indpp}(G) \le \text{ipp}(G) \leq |V(G)|-\nu(G)$ (see Proposition~\ref{prop-upper-bound-trivial}).
+By Proposition~\ref{prop-components}, a graph is IPP-extremal (resp.\ IndPP-extremal) if and only if all its components are IPP-extremal (resp.\ IndPP-extremal).
+Theorems~\ref{thm-main} and~\ref{thm-main-indpp} provide a characterization of connected IPP-extremal graphs and IndPP-extremal graphs, respectively, in terms of their blocks.
+Corollary~\ref{cor-main-odd} gives a complete characterization of all connected odd graphs that are IPP-extremal and that are IndPP-extremal: a connected odd graph $G$ is IPP-extremal (resp.\ $G$ is IndPP-extremal) if and only if it is a block graph containing only odd blocks.
+On the other hand, by Corollary~\ref{cor-main-even} (resp.\ Corollary~\ref{cor-main-even-indpp}), a connected even graph $G$ is IPP-extremal (resp.\ IndPP-extremal) if and only if it contains exactly one block that is not a complete odd graph, and this one block is an even IPP-extremal graph (resp.\ IndPP-extremal graph).
+This reduces the problem of fully characterizing the IPP-extremal graphs and IndPP-extremal graphs to the even biconnected case.
+Thus, we propose the following questions.

 \begin{question} Which biconnected even graphs are IPP-extremal? \end{question}